jamespwilliams/nde/README.md

 ### Shell alias

-For convenience, consider adding `alias nde=nix develop github:jamespwilliams/nde` to your `.bashrc` or equivalent:
+For convenience, consider adding `alias nde='nix develop github:jamespwilliams/nde'` to your `.bashrc` or equivalent:

 **bash**: